RafaelpsDev/PayloadEncryptor/README.md

 - 📦 **Base64 Output:** The encrypted payload is displayed in Base64.
 - 🧩 **Centralized Messages:** All interface messages are centralized in `ConsoleMessages` for easy maintenance and standardization.
 - 🏗️ **Separated Orchestration:** The JSON reading and encryption flow is orchestrated by the `UserJsonEncryptor` class, promoting separation of concerns.
+- ⚡ **Automatic JSON Generation:** Allows the user to automatically generate a sample JSON, choosing the event type (`account` or `card`) and the operation (`ins` or `upd`), with no need for manual typing.
+- 🧭 **Standardized Prompts:** All user interaction prompts are standardized and centralized, making the experience and maintenance easier.

 ---